bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 No more!
 All systems within a single **schedule** are now stored in a single data structure with a global awareness of what's going on.

-This simplifies our internal logic, makes your code more robust to refactoring, and allows plugin authors to specify high-level invariants (e.g. "movement must occur before collision checking") without locking themselves in to an exact schedule location.
+This simplifies our internal logic, makes your code more robust to refactoring, and allows plugin authors to specify high-level invariants (e.g. "movement must occur before collision checking") without locking themselves into an exact schedule location.

 [![main_schedule_diagram](main_schedule_diagram.svg)](main_schedule_diagram.svg)